petebachant/petebachant.github.io/_posts/2025-07-02-notebook-repro.md

 ---

 I love Jupyter Notebooks and use them all the time.
-However, they have their own reproducibility crisis, and their abuse is probably contributing to the reproducibility crisis in science.
+However, they have their own reproducibility crisis (TODO: citation), and their abuse is probably contributing to the reproducibility crisis in science (TODO: citation).
 That is,
 people share notebooks they used in their research but they don't actually run.